alphacoder-mp3/ByteNotes/README.md

 <h3 align="center">ByteNotes</h3>

 <p align="center">
-    The open-source Google Keep and Evernote alike software.
+    The open-source notes making application with features like collaboration in real time and much more.
     <br />
     <a href="https://akshayshinde.com"><strong>Learn more »</strong></a>
     <br />